kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 #### Advantage 3 - Creating test environments on demand

 Having mastered Docker locally the next logical step is to use it in the build server of your organization.
+Just to be clear however, I am _not_ talking about powering the build server itself by Docker containers (more on this approach later in this article)

+If you have already dockerized your application locally, then the build server should be able to do this automatically for each feature branch.
+Ideally each pull request should get its own environment.

+This is one of the simplest ways to move your organisation from continuous integration (each feature branch is compiled after every commit) to continuous delivery (each feature branch is compiled and deployed after every commit)

+The important thing here is to abandon the practice of having multiple pre-defined VM environments (i.e. qa, staging, live) and instead have the build server create any number of deployment environments when needed.
+If at some point in time for example five people in your team create five pull requests, your build server will create five individual (and completely isolated among them) environments with *no* human intervention.

+ Image here

+ If your VMs already do this, then you are fine and Docker will not bring anything new to the table apart from speed.
+If however you have issues where build jobs compete for the same predefined environments, it means that Docker will help you with their isolation.

+ The classic symptom for lack of isolation between pre-existing test environments is having unstable integration tests, that fail or succeed depending on which other job uses the same deployment environment.